 Styled by Samantha Culbreath

 Who knew that a coffee table could put us in the mood to namaste?
-Samantha subtracted from the harshness of the cement table by using a medley of soft pastel tones and earthy materials.
+Samantha subtracted from the harshness of the cement table by using a medley of soft pastel colors and earthy elements.
 Bohemian and eastern influences add to the serene aesthetic of the design while circular motifs create symmetry and an overall feeling of zen.

 Styled by James Tabb

 James’ blue soaked style board is a lesson in the versatility of coffee tables.
 Taking a minimal approach, his design uses a singular color palette dedicated to cool cerulean and sea-toned blues.
-Accessorized with playful art and birds of paradise flowers, we can easily envision this coffee table living in a surfer’s beachside bungalow.
+Accessorized with playful art and birds of paradise flowers in sleek, white vases, we can easily envision this coffee table living in a surfer’s beachside bungalow.

 Nice n’ Neutral